chickazee4/starling/docs/libstarling.md

 # Using libstarling

-Obviously, your program must be linked to `libstarling.so`.
+Your program must be linked to `libstarling.so`.
 All of `libstarling`'s functionality can then be accessed through the single header file `starling.h`:

     #include <starling/starling.h>

 This header contains the following data structures:

-* `Field_type` (`enum`): the 12 "field types" possible for a Starling field (character, numeric, etc.).
-Most of these are quite rare.
+* `Starling_field_type` (`enum`): the 12 "field types" possible for a Starling field (character, numeric, etc.).
+Most of these are quite rare; character is the most common.
 The "field type" is immaterial to the actual type that the data is stored as by `libstarling`, which will always be a `char *`, but it could be useful for casting/parsing the data.
 * `Starling_entry_type` (`enum`): either `et_internal` or `et_external`. `et_external` refers to a field in the .dbf that does not contain content, but rather a pointer to somewhere in the database's .var file. `et_internal` is used for a field that contains all of its content in the .dbf itself.
 * `Starling_record_hdr` (`struct`): the struct representation of a Starling field, basically equivalent to a column of data.
 This struct contains the following members:
   - `name` (`char *`): the name of the field (=column heading).
-  - `type` (`Field_type`): the field's type.
+  - `type` (`Starling_field_type`): the field's type.
-  - `offset` (`int`): offset of the given field within a given record.
+  - `offset` (`uint32_t`): offset of the given field within a given record.
 According to Verhoeven's specification, this value is not always trustworthy, so take it with a grain of salt.
 It's not used by any of `libstarling`'s internal functions, but it is filled accurately by `starling_parse_db()`.
   - `length` (`unsigned char`): the maximal length of the field within the .dbf.
 Note that this value may not represent the actual length of the true content of a given entry under that field — for external entries, `Starling_record_hdr.length` will always be 6 (referring to the length of the *pointer* to the .var, not the text), but the actual length may be (and usually is) considerably longer.
   - `decimal_places` (`unsigned char`): this should store the number of decimal places belonging to a variable of a type that would have decimal places.
 I'm not sure how useful or reliable this is, and it's not used by any of `libstarling`'s internal functions, but it is nonetheless read and set by `starling_parse_db()` in case you need to do something with it.
   - `flags` (`unsigned char`): special flags for the field.
 If not 0x00 (no flags), it should be either 0x01 (system field, invisible to user), 0x02 ("nullable," according to Verhoeven — I haven't actually seen an instance of this flag, so I don't precisely know what it refers to), or 0x04 ("binary" — only for field types `ft_character` and `ft_memo`).
 * `Starling_entry` (`struct`): the struct representation of a Starling entry, analogous to a single cell of data.
 Contains the following members:
   - `hdr_index` (`int`): the index, relative to the entire list of fields in the database, of the field to which this entry belongs.
 You can therefore access the relevant `Starling_record_hdr` for this entry using `my_db.hdrs[my_entry.hdr_index]`.
   - `type` (`Starling_entry_type`): whether the entry is internal to the .dbf or externally defined in the .var.
-  - `var_offset` (`int`): if the entry is external (`Starling_entry.type == et_external`), this refers to the index in the .var buffer at which the data comainlyrresponding to the entry begins.
+  - `var_offset` (`uint32_t`): if the entry is external (`Starling_entry.type == et_external`), this refers to the index in the .var buffer at which the data comainlyrresponding to the entry begins.
 If the entry is internal, this will be set to 0 and should not be used.
-  - `var_length` (`short int`): see above — if external, this is the number of bytes in the .var buffer corresponding to the data for this entry.
+  - `var_length` (`uint16_t`): see above — if external, this is the number of bytes in the .var buffer corresponding to the data for this entry.
 If the entry is internal, this should once again be set to 0.
   - `true_length` (`int`): the actual number of bytes occupied by the data belonging to this entry, once .var pointers have been resolved and data has been decoded, if applicable.
   - `content` (`unsigned char *`): the content of the entry, not decoded at all.
 For an external entry, this will be set to `NULL` until `starling_decode_external()` has been used on the entry.
 This should not be treated like a normal string — it will usually be contaminated by null terminators, so functions like `strlen()`, `strdup()`, etc. do not work.
 Use the field's length (if internal) or the `var_length` (if external) for the actual length when wrangling this variable.
   - `decoded_content` (`char *`): the decoded (and if applicable, sanitized) content of the entry.
 This should be free of null terminators and other invalid characters, so it can be treated like a normal string.